ansys/pyansys-units/README.rst

   real values.
 - Create custom units and unit systems.

-Documentation and Issues
+Documentation and issues
 ------------------------

-For comprehensive information on PyUnits, see the latest release `documentation
+Documentation for the latest stable release of PyUnits is hosted at `PyUnits documentation
 <https://pyunits.docs.pyansys.com>`_.

+In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

-On the `PyUnits Issues <https://github.com/ansys/pyunits/issues>`_ page, you can create issues to submit questions, report bugs, and request new features.
-To reach the project support team, email `pyansys.core@ansys.com
+On the `PyUnits Issues <https://github.com/ansys/pyunits/issues>`_ page, you can create issues to report bugs, and request new features.
+On the `PyUnits Discussions
-<pyansys.core@ansys.com>`_.
+<https://github.com/ansys/pyunits/discussions>`_ page or the `Discussions <https://discuss.ansys.com/>`_
+page on the Ansys Developer portal, you can post questions, share ideas, and get community feedback.

+To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.

 Installation
 ------------